helm/monocular/docs/about.md

 Monocular is a part of the Helm project and aims to provide a way to search for and discover apps that have been packaged in Helm
 Charts.
 Monocular includes a scanning back-end for indexing charts and their metadata and a simple user interface.

-Learn more about monocular at https://github.com/helm/monocular/blob/master/README.md and TODO-Blog post link.
+Learn more about monocular at https://github.com/helm/monocular/blob/master/README.md

+The Charts indexed by Monocular are from the official Kubernetes Helm Chart repository.

 The process for contributing new Charts can be found at: https://github.com/kubernetes/charts#contributing-a-chart

-The Charts indexed by Monocular are from the official Kubernetes Helm Chart repository.

 *Coming soon: Point Monocular to a Helm Chart registry of your choice.*